ChenCgj/SUI/README.md

      # and you are supposed to modified the font used for button
      # if you are using ubuntu, may you can modified the font to `"/usr/share/fonts/truetype/ubuntu/UbuntuMono-B.ttf"` in `source/ui/SUI_button.cpp:23:32`
      ./test/sui_test
+     # the next one is a game
+     make demo
+     cd Space_Impact && ./Space_Impact
+     # the next one is also a game
+     make runner
+     cd runner && ./runner
      ```

 - build on widnow